voila-dashboards/voila/docs/customize.md

 #### Customize the page config object (`page_config_hook`)

-Use config_page_hook to customize the page_config dictionary, which controls the frontend settings of Voila.
+The config_page_hook allows you to customize the page_config object, which controls various aspects of the Voila frontend.
+This is useful when you need to modify frontend settings such as the URLs for static assets or other configuration parameters.

+By default, Voila uses the following page_config:

 ```python
 # Default page_config